csswizardry/defaults.css/README.md

 ## ⚙️ Configuration

-In a couple of locations, you can pass in your own configuration to customise `defaults.css` to your own needs.
+In a handful of locations, you can pass in your own configuration to customise `defaults.css` to your own needs.
 The three areas of customisation as of 0.1.0
 are: